Braves vs. Rockies Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has collected 69 hits with 13 doubles, a triple, 15 home runs and 19 walks.
-He has driven in 47 runs with three stolen bases.
+- Ozzie Albies has 71 hits with 13 doubles, a triple, 16 home runs, 19 walks and 48 RBI.
+He's also stolen three bases.

 Albies Recent Games